 Teacher Information (PDF)

 Sowing Creativity: “Engineering and Art” for 5th grade!

 For more information, or to apply to be one of our test classrooms, contact firstname.lastname@example.org or call 408.291.5393.

 EDUCATIONAL FRAMEWORKS AND CONTENT STANDARDS

 Sowing Creativity is rooted in a number of educational frameworks.
 Following the national shift to Common Core standards, the program promotes an integrated approach to the big-picture questions at the intersection of science and art.
 The curriculum aligns itself with the newly implemented Next Generation Science Standards and the California Visual and Performing Arts (VAPA) Content Standards.
 It is informed by the research-based initiative to add the arts into the nationally dominant science, technology, engineering, and math (STEM) curriculum.
 The shift from STEM to STEAM fosters true innovation founded in the belief that by developing students’ abilities to use knowledge across contexts the arts can play a vital role in promoting the four C’s of P21’s 21st-Century Learning Skills: creativity, critical thinking, collaboration, and communication.
 The program has also adopted the Studio Habits of Mind framework for teaching and learning in the visual arts as developed by the Harvard Graduate School of Education’s Project Zero.

-This activity is supported in part by the California Arts Council, a state agency, and the National Endowment for the Arts, a federal agency.
+This activity is supported in part by the California Arts Council (CAC), a state agency.